Understanding endometrial hyperplasia

 A normal menstrual cycle

-During a normal menstrual cycle, the uterine lining grows and sheds as hormones dictate.
+During a normal menstrual cycle, the uterine lining grows and sheds in response to hormonal signals.

 First, oestrogen thickens the endometrium to make a nutritious nest for a fertilised egg that may or may not appear.
-Then, an egg is released (ovulation), after which progesterone increases.
+Then an egg is released (ovulation), after which progesterone levels increase.

 That’s your menstrual cycle in a nutshell.
 Endometrial hyperplasia often occurs when there is too much oestrogen and not enough progesterone.
-If for some reason a woman doesn’t ovulate, then progesterone is kept at bay and the lining is not triggered to shed, resulting in a build-up of ‘period’ in the uterus.
+If, for some reason, you don’t ovulate, then progesterone is kept at bay and the lining is not triggered to shed, resulting in a build-up of ‘period’ in the uterus.

 Who gets endometrial hyperplasia?

-Menopausal women are the most at risk, when ovulation stops, meaning progesterone stops being released.
-This can occur just prior to menopause too, when ovulation is less frequent.
-1
+Those post-menopause are the most at risk when ovulation stops, meaning progesterone stops being released.
+This can occur just prior to menopause, too, when ovulation is less frequent.1

-Women who use oestrogen-like medicines may also be at risk, along with women who don’t ovulate regularly.
+Those using oestrogen-like medicines may also be at risk, along with anyone who doesn’t ovulate regularly.
 This might be related to polycystic ovarian syndrome or other infertility problems.
-Women who are obese also suffer from more endometrial hyperplasia.
-2
+Those who are obese also suffer from more endometrial hyperplasia.2

 Risk factors for endometrial hyperplasia:3